w-mcilhagga/simpledesktop/docs/fs.md

 * `filename`: the name of the file
 * one of:
   - `contents` if the file is a text file, or
-  - `blob` if the file is a binary file
+  - `blob` if the file is a binary file (not actually implemented yet)

 If it fails, it resolves to `false`.
 ### `choosefile(options)`